AjNavneet/AppleQualitySegmentation_TensorFlow_SageMaker_UNet/readme.md

 4. **Sagemaker_Deployment**: Contains files related to deployment.
 5. **requirements.txt**: Lists all required libraries with respective versions.
 Install them using the command `pip install -r requirements.txt`.
 6. **Readme.md**: Provides instructions for running the code.

 ---

-## Key Concepts Explored

-1. Image segmentation
-2. Semantic segmentation and instance segmentation
-3. UNet model architecture
-4. Notebook instance in SageMaker
-5. S3 bucket
-6. Patchify the images for segmentation
-7. Deploying a model on SageMaker.

----